Meet The Staff

 Tom Bieri, MFT - Executive Director

-As Executive Director of Community Support Network for more than five years, Tom has leveraged his leadership experience including clinical work and senior management expertise, to position CSN as Sonoma County’s leader in supportive housing.
+As Executive Director of Community Support Network for more than ten years, Tom has leveraged his leadership experience including clinical work and senior management expertise, to position CSN as Sonoma County’s leader in supportive housing.
 As a community leader, he is exceptionally skilled at building model programs and sharing them with other community agencies serving similar populations.
 Tom serves on the Sonoma Continuum of Care of Homelessness Board of Directors and is the Co-chair of the Homeless Youth Task Force and the Best Practices and Integrated Health Committees.
 As a licensed Marriage and Family Therapist, Tom’s experience with the client population, as well as his leadership skills make him a strong asset for CSN and the community.
 Tom participated in a year-long Leadership Development Program for Executives Serving Transitional Age Youth, put on by Compass Point in 2009.

 Rita Larson - Director of Social Rehabilitation

 Rita’s career has spanned nearly 35 years of working with behaviorally health challenged populations, including adults, children and teens.
 With over 25 years with CSN, Rita began her tenure as overnight staff at a residence before becoming a Residential Counselor, Program Manager and finally, Director of Social Rehabilitation.
 She is certified by Department of Health Services and California State Community Care Licensing.

 Victoria Bowers – Human Resources & Safety Coordinator